 Best Steel for Rifle Targets: AR500 Targets

-AR500 is a specific type of steel, you can shoot.
-Unlike some steel, which is too hard, causing the round to ricochet and potentially cause life-threatening injuries—AR500, depending on its cut will withstand different calibers.
-With this being said, just because it’s AR500 grade steel, does not mean you can shoot whatever you want at it, from whatever distance.
+AR500 is a specific type of steel you can shoot.
+Unlike some steel, which is too hard, causing the round to ricochet and potentially cause life-threatening injuries—AR500, depending on its cut, will withstand different calibers.
+With this being said, just because it’s AR500 grade steel does not mean you can shoot whatever you want at it, from whatever distance.
 With rifles in mind, AR500 steel comes in three major cuts, 3/8”, 1/2” and 3/4”.
-If you want to shoot a rifle with a caliber up to .308, then 3/8”will work.
+If you want to shoot a rifle with a caliber up to .308, then 3/8” will work.
 However, if you’re thinking about shooting a .338 magnum rifle, you’ll have to invest in some 1/2” steel targets.
 Now, let’s talk about 3/4” steel.
 Because this steel is much thicker than the other AR500 steel targets mentioned above, it is also quite a bit more expensive.
-Of course, prices vary based on the size of steel and company you order from.
-The good news is; this steel can handle much higher calibers, such as .408, .416 and 50 BMG.
+Of course, prices vary based on the size of steel and the company you order from.
+The good news is; this steel can handle much higher calibers, such as .408, .416, and 50 BMG.

 Here’s a list of steel targets you can purchase, based on your caliber: